shenandoahliterary/thepeak/README.md

-ShenAleph
+thepeak
 ===

-This is the WP theme for Shenandoah vol 68, issue 2.
+This is the base WP theme for The Peak, a blog within Shenandoah literary

-This theme is based on the starter theme called `_s`, or `underscores`.
+This theme is based on the WP theme for Shenandoah magazine. vol 68, issue 2, which was a modification of the starter theme called `_s`, or `underscores`.